 What to Look for in Bartender Shoes?

 First and foremost, they have to be anti-skid.
 You can’t do your job as a bartender if you’re essentially snow skiing behind the bar.
-And make no mistake – There are wet floors behind a bar all the time.
+And make no mistake – There are always wet floors behind a bar.

 The key is finding a pair of good anti-skid and comfortable shoes, especially with decent arch support.
 Shoe manufacturers love to market their anti-skid shoes or superior comfort but rarely place both in the same category where they belong.

 Do I Need Specific Shoes for Bartending?

 It depends on the bar owner.
 Some bar owners may mandate a specific shoe or a shoe that meets certain criteria.
 However, not all of them do.
 If you’re bartending for an owner that doesn’t mandate anything in particular, go for waterproof shoes, highly comfortable and ant-skid shoes.

 Durability and longevity are important as well.
 So you definitely shouldn’t neglect those.
 Durability and longevity typically command a high price tag, so do your best if you’re on a budget.
 If your bar is particularly popular, you won’t be on a budget for long.

 Again, it depends on the ownership or management.
 Many bars will deem it necessary and mandate it for all their employees (mainly to avoid civil liability) wear non slip shoes.

 It’s easy to buy a pair of high-end shoes only to realize they lack surface grip.
 Such mandates focus your search and help you prioritize slip resistant soles.
 Of course, reading this article should be enough to have you thinking about your next pair.

 Are Running Shoes Good for Bartending?